jake-knerr/jakes-dictionary/src/dictionary.md

 when details, which should be suppressed, _leak_ and become visible to a user of the abstraction.

+#### Leaky Bucket

+an algorithm that implements rate limiting via the same concept as a bucket; requests are appended to a queue, and if the queue is already full, they are discarded (leaked).

 #### LeBlanc's Law

 later equals never.